Obock Region: History

-Obock region became a separate administrative entity in 1927, with Michel Azenor appointed as chief.
+The Obock Region became a separate administrative entity in 1927, with Michel Azenor appointed as its first administrator.

 Geography

 The region covers an area of 4700 km2.
 It is bordered by Eritrea to the north, the Tadjourah Region to the southwest, and the Red Sea and Gulf of Aden to the east.
 There are several salt-lakes on the road to Tadjoura.

 The regional capital is Obock which is positioned on the Gulf of Tadjoura littoral, by the sea, by a group of beaches and flattened abraded in coral beds with a very salty sheet of water.
 The wooded area of the Mabla Mountains, reaching more than 1,000 m and housing the second forest of the country, constitutes the natural border between the region of Obock and that of Tadjourah.
 The coastline is more than a thousand kilometers long.
 Obock with its proximity to Yemen (less than two hours).
 The city has a functional airstrip and offers regular ferry services to Djibouti City.
 The wildlife such as hamadryas baboons, Soemmerring's gazelle, dorcas gazelle, warthog, black-backed jackal, Ruppells sandfox, dikdik, African golden wolf, hyena, Abyssinian hare, wild ass and ostriches are found in this region.
 African wild dog was also found in this region, but their present condition is unknown.
 There have been reports of cheetah occurring in this region, but there has been no evidence of their presence.